keziah-irene/Restaurant_website_project/README.md

-**Savor Bistro – Restaurant Website**
-Savor Bistro is a fully responsive multi-page restaurant website designed to showcase the restaurant’s story, menu, outlets, new launches, and reservation system.
+**Savor Bistro – Restaurant Website** is a fully responsive multi-page restaurant website designed to showcase the restaurant’s story, menu, outlets, new launches, and reservation system.
 The project focuses on clean UI, structured navigation, and user-friendly design using modern web technologies.

 **Features**